InsightSoftwareConsortium/ITKSphinxExamples/src/Filtering/LabelMap/ConvertImageToLabelMap/Documentation.rst

-Convert itk::Image With Labels To Label Map
+Convert itk::Image With Labels to Label Map
 ===========================================

 .. index::